 For each year group from year one to six inclusive, there is a termly curriculum topic overview, which indicates the subject 'driver' for each topic: namely history, geography or science.
-The driver indicates what the main focus of the topic will be, although other foundation subjects will be incorporated into the broad topic.
+The driver indicates what the main focus of the topic will be, although other foundation subjects will be incorporated into the broad topic where appropriate.
 Links will also be made to English and Mathematics where appropriate, enabling pupils to demonstrate mastery skills across the curriculum.
 It is essential that pupils are given opportunities to apply their mathematical knowledge to science and other subjects.

-Long Term Planning: At the start of the academic year each year group team will produce a 'Learning Schedule' for the year.
+Long Term Planning: At the start of the academic year each year group team has a year group curriculum map.
 This provides an overview of the learning that will take place each half term.
-The Learning Schedule will show titles of 'Learning Projects' which are to be taught throughout the year.
+The curriculum map will show titles of 'Learning Projects' which are to be taught throughout the year.

 Learning Projects (previously referred to as 'Topics') are a combination of subject areas and objectives linked through a theme.
-Further details of Learning Project content forms part of the Learning Schedule.
+Further details of Learning Project content forms part of the weekly overviews.

-Medium Term Planning: Detail of each Learning Project is set out in a medium term plan.
-This provides a breakdown of the subjects covered within the Learning Project along with the key objectives to be taught and expected outcomes.
+Medium Term Planning: Detail of each topic is set out in a learning organiser.
+These provide a breakdown of the subject content to be covered within the Learning Project in that subject along with the key objectives to be taught and expected outcomes.

-The whole school curriculum Map along with the Learning Schedule and the Medium term planning are all available for parents on our school website either under the curriculum section OR the year group page.
+The whole school curriculum Map along with the Year group curriculum maps are available for parents on our school website either under the curriculum section OR the year group page.

-Short term (weekly) planning: This consists of a timetable with Learning Objectives and Success Criteria.
+Short term (weekly) planning: This is a weekly overview document and consists of aweek by week breakdown with Learning Objectives.
 Teachers are also expected to have a plan of how the objectives will be taught, however the format of this planning is at the discretion of the individual teachers (school formats are available if required).